chrisliebaer/desilence-rs/README.md

           Verbose output (repeat for more verbosity: -v, -vv, -vvv) -q, --quiet
-          Quiet mode - suppress all non-error output -h, --help
+          Quiet mode - suppress all non-error output --ignore-no-silence
+          Ignore error when no silence segments are detected -h, --help
           Print help (see more with '--help')
   -V, --version